Support for children, teens and cycle-breaking parents — working with the whole child, whole family and the systems around you.

 Children make sense in context.

 We begin by connecting with their grown ups first — understanding your child’s world, their nervous system, and the patterns around them.
-Regular check-ins with Parents/Carers are woven into the process.

 Sessions are play-based, relational and developmentally attuned.
 We use visual tools and resources created in session to help children understand their emotions, brains and bodies in ways that feel clear and manageable.